Avokadoen/changelog_writer/readme.md

 ## command and arguments
 USEAGE:

-changelogwriter [OPTIONS]
+changelogwriter [OPTIONS] []

 OPTIONS:
 <pre>
--u | --upgrade          case insensitive.
+-u | --upgrade <versionType>    case insensitive.
                                 the version step you want to take can be any of:
-                        of types defined in repo config file
+                                of types defined in repo config file (versionType)

 -i | --init                     creates a new config file from default
                                 (?maybe insert git hook to check for valid commit message or is it too intrusive?)
 </pre>